dkeener/publicize/README.md

 Install
 -------

 Installation is easy.
-Simply install the gem and then configure your Rails application's Gemfile to reference the gem.

 * gem install publicize
+* Configure your Rails application's Gemfile to reference the gem.

 Author